txrunishere/javascript-chai-aur-code/09_classes_and_oop/notes.md

 // console.log(person.#name); // Error: Private field '#name' must be declared
 ```

+## Inheritance:

-- Inheritance: Inheritance allows a class to acquire the properties and methods of another class.
+- Defination: Inheritance allows a class to acquire the properties and methods of another class.

 - Implementation: Use the extends keyword to create a subclass.